DamiaV/Jenealogio2/README.md

 1. The app offers various builtin relationship types such as marriage, non-married partners, and civil solidarity pact.
    This list may be expanded in the future.
 The app also offers the ability to create custom types if none of the builtin ones fit a situation.
-2. The only explicit family links currently supported are parent-child relations and relations between partners/spouses.
+2. There are currently two family links that can be defined manually: parent-child relations and relations between partners/spouses.
 Siblings are deduced from the parents they have in common.
-3. This point is not yet fully supported.
-As I made the decision to show parent-child relations as a binary tree to simplify its rendering, a person can have at most 2 direct parents.
-However, adoptive, foster and godparents can be specified without any upper cap on the number but they do not appear in the graphical tree view.
-All of this may change in the future but I won’t guarantee anything.
-4. The software makes no assumptions regarding DNA relations between the members of a tree.
-It is left to the interpretation of the users.
+There are no restrictions about who can be related to whom.
+3. You can support any number of the following parent types:
+    * Non-biological parents: people that are recognized as parents, without any genetic link to the children (e.g. in same-sex couples)
+    * Adoptive parents
+    * Foster parents
+    * Godparents

+   The other supported parental relations are:
+    * Biological parents (2 max):
+    * Surrogate parent (1 max)
+    * Egg donor (1 max)
+    * Sperm donor (1 max)
+4. See above item.
+There are two available tree representations:
+    * Genetic/biological: Classical tree representation showing only biological relations.
+      This includes surrogate parent and egg/sperm donors.
+    * Constellation: Graphical representation of all the relations of a given person (all parents, children, siblings, etc.).
-5. The app uses neutral terminology such as _Parent 1_ and _Parent 2_ for parents, and _Partner_ instead of _Husband_ or
+5. The app uses neutral terminology such as _Parent_ instead of _Mother/Father_, and _Partner_ instead of _Husband_ or _Wife_.
-   _Wife_.
 A single non-representative placeholder icon is used for all people, regardless of their gender.
-Gender is represented by an icon instead of a color.
+Gender is represented by an icon instead of a single color.
 6. Assigned gender at birth and gender are two separate fields.
 There are several builtin gender identities (agender, female, gender fluid, male, non-binary) and users can define the ones they want if these are not sufficient.
 More builtin genders may be added in the future if needs be.